 – Brian Masterman, Vice President, Majestic Realty Co.

 Kyle Crossing is a two-building industrial development from Majestic Realty Co.
-In October 2020, the City of Kyle announced that Lowe’s had signed a lease for 120,000 sf at Kyle Crossing.
+In October 2020, the City of Kyle announced that Lowe’s had signed a lease for 120,000 square feet at Kyle Crossing.

 2. BAE Systems